1957 Detroit Lions season: NFL Championship Game

 On December 29, the Lions defeated the Cleveland Browns 59–14 in the NFL championship game.
 The Browns had been favored to win by three points.
 Tobin Rote, filling in at quarterback after Bobby Layne broke his ankle on December 8, was credited with "a brilliant performance" as he completed 12 of 19 passes for 280 yards and four touchdowns and rushed for a touchdown, leading the Lions to their greatest point total in history.
 The Lions capitalized on five interceptions and two fumble recoveries, including a 19-yard interception return for touchdown by Terry Barr, and held Cleveland star rookie Jim Brown to 69 rushing yards on 20 carries.

-The longest pay of the game was a 78-yard touchdown pass from Rote to Jim Doran.
+The longest play of the game was a 78-yard touchdown pass from Rote to Jim Doran.
 Rookie Steve Junker was the Lions' leading scorer with 12 points on touchdown receptions covering 26 and 23 yards.
-Jim Martin followed with 11 points on eight extra point conversions and a 31-yard field goal.
+Jim Martin followed with 11 points on eight extra-point conversions and a 31-yard field goal.
 The victory gave the Lions their third NFL championship in six years.
 It was also referred to as "the perfect revenge" for the Browns' 56–10 rout of the Lions in the title game in 1954.